solidusio/solidus/guides/shipping.md

 ### The Estimator

 The `Spree::Stock::Estimator` loops through the packages created by the packer in order to calculate and attach shipping rates to them.
 This information is then returned to the user so they can select shipments for their order and complete the checkout process.

+## Documentation ToDo
+* There were diagrams and images in the original Spree docs that seem to have been lossed.
+Consider finding or creating them.